 - Freezing a whole cooked lasagna: Let it cool completely, then follow the directions for wrapping, freezing, thawing, and backing uncooked lasagna as written directly above.
 You bake the cooked lasagna for the same amount of time as uncooked lasagna.
 If desired, cover with foil while baking to prevent the top from getting too browned.

 - Freezing cooked lasagna portions: Let the lasagna cool completely, slice into desired portions, and wrap each one tightly with plastic wrap followed by foil.
 Place the slices in a freezer container or bag.
 Thaw in the fridge overnight before baking.
-Remove all wrapping, place in a baking dish, and cook for about 30 minutes.
+Remove all wrapping, place in a baking dish covered with foil, and reheat for about 20 minutes at 375 degrees F. You can also reheat from frozen without thawing, but you will need to reheat it for a longer time.

 Enjoy this cozy meal! – Lizzie